rknipp/MySensors/IrSensor/README.md

 #IrSensor
-IR Sender and Receiver
+IR sender and receiver

-The sensor decodes IR signals and sends them to the gateway as a string in the form "NEC, 1 0xBE414DB2 32".
+Make my AV-equipment controllable via MySensors, e.g. by FHEM.
-For sending out IR commands the sensor receives the data as a string in the form "1 0xBE414DB2 32".
+The sketch is based on the Mysensors 2.0.0-beta version.

-The used IRLib is available at https://github.com/ElectricRCAircraftGuy/IRLib
+The used IRLib is available at https://github.com/ElectricRCAircraftGuy/IRLib.